-Who could say no to a lush slice of vegan chocolate banana bread?
+Who could say no to a lush slice of healthy banana bread?
 Not me!
 Banana bread is delicious as is, but add chocolate into the mix and you’ll end up with something truly irresistible ?

 Banana bread is probably one of my favourite types of cake.
 I’ve made a few of banana bread recipes in the past, like my walnut banana breadbanana blueberry bread and this banana avocado bread.
 I can see myself making many more variations in the future too 😀 I just love how dense and moist they are.
 You really can’t go wrong with a good banana bread.
 It’s such a crowd-pleaser!